dahabit/laravel-database-extensions/README.md

 #laravel-database-extensions

-##A collection of class extensions to the database component of Laravel 4
+##Class extensions to the database component of Laravel 4

 - Support for ODBC
 - Support for Firebird